philbertshea/tp/docs/DeveloperGuide.md

    attendance lists of other students from the same tutorial group, such as to match the weeks of "No Tutorial" with the new tutorial group, in the future.

-4. Lab score section will only be shown for those in a lab group.
+1. Lab score section will only be shown for those in a lab group.
     * It is a known error that currently, the lab score section will always be shown for all student regardless of the student being in a lab group or not.
 This is due to the lab score section always being added to a student when adding a new student to the list.
     * We plan to check if a student is in a lab group before adding the lab scores to the student in a future implementation.

-5. De-selection of a person contact.
+1. De-selection of a person contact.
     * When a contact is selected in the UI, there is currently no means to de-select it.
     * This means that under the compact view achieved through the `toggle` command, one contact will always be expanded.
     * The current fix for this will be to run a `search` command that shows nothing, before running `list` again.
     * Considering the fact that TAssist is primarily a keyboard driven application, we do not expect most users to be using mouse options that heavily, and will thus be implemented in a future date.

+1. More comprehensive error messages for invalid commands
+    * Error messages for invalid commands currently remind the user about the full, expected usage of the command.
+    * Some error messages may not manage to identify the problematic input within the given command.
+For example, when an invalid flag is provided after the index input (like `lab -i 1 -ln25`), the current implementation will prompt the user that the index given is invalid.
+This is because the app recognises this invalid flag (-ln25) as part of the preceding input to the preceding flag (`-i`).
+The app therefore treats this index input (`1 -ln25`) as invalid.
+    * This feature flaw is prevalent across all of our commands, due to our implementation of recognising flags and inputs.
+    * We understand that users may want better informed error messages to invalid commands.
+To fix this feature flaw, we will propose to alter our implementation of recognising inaccurate flags and inputs, to better meet users' needs.
+    * In the meantime, we would appreciate that users could kindly refer to our User Guide, which contains comprehensive information about the flags and inputs expected for each command.
+Thank you very much!

 ## **Appendix: Effort**